Introduction to Megaport Cloud Router (MCR)

-You simply need to visit the Portal to order an MCR instance.
-Once you have logged in (and have an active ordering account via completing the Company and Market registrations sections), you will be able to request an MCR instance by clicking the ‘Create MCR’ button as detailed below on the dashboard:
+Visit the Portal to order an MCR instance.
+Once you have logged in (and have an active ordering account via completing the Company and Market registrations sections), you can request an MCR instance by clicking the ‘Create MCR’ button on the dashboard:

-This will bring up the ‘Select Location’ screen as per below.
-You may filter by country to see the MCR locations available or scroll through the entire list.
+The ‘Select Location’ screen appears.
+You can filter by country to see the MCR locations available or scroll through the entire list.

 Completing New MCR Form Fields

 Rate Limit: This specifies the overall ‘throughput limiter’ for the given instance and is available at 2.5 Gbps, 5 Gbps, and 10 Gbps.
 Charging rates (per monthly values) will be displayed based on location and rate limit.

 MCR Name: This is the ‘friendly name’ that will be displayed for the given MCR in your Portal dashboard.

 Invoice Reference: If you have a specific billing identifier that you require to be added to your invoices, please input this here (note: this is not a mandatory field).

 Please also note that you will only be able to create MCR instances in billing markets that you have registered in.
-To create an MCR in a different market, please register for that market before proceeding to checkout.
+To create an MCR in a different market, register for that market before proceeding to checkout.